• Casa

 5. Do you wear a snorkel when freediving?

 In freediving, snorkels are typically used during surface intervals for breathing while floating on the water’s surface.
-However, once a freediver begins their descent underwater, they do not use a snorkel, as it can create unnecessary drag and hinder efficient movement through the water.
+Tuttavia, once a freediver begins their descent underwater, they do not use a snorkel, as it can create unnecessary drag and hinder efficient movement through the water.
 Instead, freedivers rely solely on their breath-holding ability while exploring beneath the surface.